infertux/imap_guard/README.md

 end
 ```

-Finally, you can always forge your own raw IMAP search queries (the [RFC](http://tools.ietf.org/html/rfc3501#section-6.4.4) can help in that case):
+You can always forge your own raw IMAP search queries (the [RFC](http://tools.ietf.org/html/rfc3501#section-6.4.4) can help in that case):

 ```ruby
 query = 'SEEN SUBJECT "ALERT" FROM "root"'